jkl1337/mactts/README.md

 ======

 mactts is a small Golang wrapper for the Mac OSX Speech Synthesis Manager Carbon API.
-This is originally created for the production of TTS speech server demo.
-While newer versions of Mac OSX ship with the same typical Nuance Vocalizer® there is no matching the utility of the original MacInTalk Pro voices.
+This was originally created for the production of TTS speech server demo.
+While newer versions of Mac OSX ship with the typical Nuance Vocalizer® voices available from many places, there is no matching the utility of the original MacInTalk Pro voices.
 And when you need them and don't have a real Mac handy, what is one to do?

 Usage
 =====